Altering or improving your home

 After you apply for permission

-We may need to visit your home to carry out an inspection, and then they will write to tell you if you have been given permission to do the work.
+We may need to visit your home to carry out an inspection, and then they will write to tell you if you have been permitted to do the work.

-When will I know if I have been given permission to start the work?
+When will I know if I have been permitted to start the work?

 Once we have all the information from you, we will write to you within 28 days, to tell you if you have permission to carry out the work.
 If permission is refused, we will write to tell you why.
 If you have not received a reply within 28 days, then you can assume that permission has been granted.
 However, it would be advisable to check with us before starting work.